 - to find out how your Ruby on Rails application scores against some standard industry benchmarks (e.g. what is your application throughput while serving the homepage)?

 On the whole, I attach more importance to the former.
-Still it is sometimes the case that one needs to tune up specific pages which apparently are a bottleneck in the application.
+Still, it is sometimes the case that one needs to tune up specific pages which apparently are a bottleneck in the application.
 Alternatively, the SLA / performance requirements are tied to some standard industry benchmark tools and thus one needs to monitor the divergence from such an agreed benchmark.
 Last but not least, a project stakeholder may just expect you to deliver the data gathered by means of a particular tool.
 Knowing the tools available well provides you with more options with which to address the problem.
 Various performance / load benchmarks offer different sets of features and exhibit specific strengths and weaknesses.
-It is desirable to simulate the user traffic in as realistic manner as possible.
+It is desirable to simulate the user traffic in as a realistic manner as possible.
 While selecting the solutions for comparison, I gave preference to the benchmarks that are popular, easy to use, reliable or innovative in their approach to user traffic simulation.
 The following solutions found their way into the list:

 - Apache Bench,